programmer-dream/whmcs_api/README.md

 # Server setup

+Make sure the location hosting the app and the server are the same time (for the autoauth)\
 Setup a reseller user in WHM\
 Add API Token to the reseller account - Make sure the api access allows access to packages\
 Setup a package in WHM - make sure a module is assigned (cpanel and package)